 The first and foremost aim of the UK Gambling Commission is to keep the gambling crime-free, open and fair.
-They’re also tasked with protecting children and prevent people from developing a gambling addiction.
-Indeed, whenever you open an online casino page, on the bottom you will find a warning and a plea that you ask for assistance if you feel yourself getting addicted.
+It is also tasked with protecting children and preventing people from developing a gambling addiction.
+Indeed, whenever you open an online casino page, on the bottom, you will find a warning and a plea that you ask for assistance if you feel yourself getting addicted.

 Seeing as the Commission issues licenses, it can also revoke them.
 In the pursuit of fairness and end to manipulation, the Commission is also investigating casinos to prevent illegal gambling and slot manipulation.
-It can also issue fees and fines to those who break the law and commit an infraction.
-Lastly, the Commission advised the government, both national and local, on various gambling issues and problems.
+It can also issue fines to those who break the law and commit an infraction.
+Lastly, the Commission advises the government, both national and local, on various gambling issues and problems.

 The regulatory body also deals with remote gambling.
-If a casino is based in the Great Britain and has all its equipment in the country, the Commission will issue a license without any problem.
-Conversely, if a gambling operator is looking to expand and include players from Great Britain, they must obtain a special license, as stated in the Gambling Act of 2014.
-Any company trying to include Great Britain in their operations must hold the Commission's license, while that was not required before 2014.
-Such a company would also have to procure a license from Gibraltar Betting and Gaming Association.
+If a casino is based in Great Britain and has all its equipment in the country, the Commission will issue a license without any problem.
+But if an off-shore gambling operator is looking to expand and include players from Great Britain, they must obtain an exclusive license, as stated in the Gambling Act of 2014.
+Such company would also have to procure a license from Gibraltar Betting and Gaming Association.

-With all said and done, it should be noted that the UKGC does not accept nor manage player complaints.
-These complaints are redirected to Alternative Dispute Resolution services.
-However, all these services are approved by UKGC too.
-But, be advised – all ADRs are independent, and their efficiency may vary.
-Depending on what ADR does a casino use, you will have a different experience.
+With all said and done, it should be noted that the Commission does not accept nor manage players’ complaints.
+These complaints are redirected to Alternative Dispute Resolution (ADR) services.
+However, all these services are approved by the Commission too.
+But be advised – all ADRs are independent, and their efficiency may vary.
+Depending on what ADR a casino uses, you may have a different experience.

-Lastly, the UKGC is concerned about player safety.
+Lastly, the Gambling Commission is concerned about players’ safety.
 The regulatory body pays special attention to protection against cyber-theft.
-This is of vital importance to the UKGC, and many online casinos seek to protect their channels with SSL encryption, and the UKGC will settle for nothing less.
-Also, the UKGC advises the casinos to be audited by external authorities, to ensure fairness, and to make sure the data doesn’t get manipulated.
+This is of vital importance to the Commission, and many online casinos seek to protect their channels with SSL encryption, and the Gambling Commission will settle for nothing less.
+Also, the Commission advises the casinos to be audited by external authorities to ensure fairness, and to make sure the data doesn’t get manipulated.